fmaida/smol.pub/README.md

 # Upload your articles to smol.pub

-This is a Python script that will allow you to upload your articles to <https://smol.pub> directly from your terminal.
-For further information about smol.pub, please visit <https://smol.pub/manual>
+**This is a Python script that will allow you to upload your articles to <https://smol.pub> directly from your computer terminal.** For further information about smol.pub, please visit <https://smol.pub/manual>

 ## How to install this utility